 Providing a Calming Environment

 Starting with your first approach to our practice, you’ll notice a calming, peaceful environment.
 And if you’ve ever been judged, teased, or talked down to because of your fear or the condition of your teeth, you can rest assured; that won’t happen here.
 Instead, we’ll give you a warm and inviting welcome and treat you with the respect you deserve for venturing past your fear to give dental care another try.

-If you still feel very anxious about visiting us, we can provide you with two forms of sedation.
+If you still feel very anxious about visiting us, our “cater to cowards” approach extends to providing you with two forms of sedation.
 Nitrous oxide is often relaxing enough to help fearful patients, and if you feel you need something stronger, we can provide a mild anti-anxiety medication for you to take before you arrive.
 And Dr. Dennis will carefully monitor your facial expressions and body language during treatment.
 You can be assured that you can raise your hand and stop at any time.
 Dr. Dennis will not proceed until you feel comfortable.

 If you’re ready to move forward with your dental care and would like to have an anxiety-free appointment, you may call our office or click here to request an appointment online.